 Do I Have to Use My CPAP Humidifier?

-CPAP users know the drill — 4 steps every night:
+Users of continuous positive airway pressure (CPAP) machines know the drill — 4 steps every night:

 - Fill the CPAP humidifier with water.